-You may need to decide whether to take your pension or your retirement plan benefit in a lump sum or in an annuity.
+or your retirement plan benefit in a lump sum or in an annuity.
 You can find out about your retirement plan payout options by reading your plan documents.
 Or you can contact the plan administrator directly for information about what your plan offers.

-If you are in a traditional pension plan, your benefit is paid in the form of an annuity - that is, through periodic payments, typically monthly, for an extended period, usually your lifetime.
+If you are in a traditional pension plan, your benefit is paid in the form of an annuity-that is, through periodic payments, typically monthly, for an extended period, usually your lifetime.
 If you select an option that provides for a survivor benefit for your spouse, note that your monthly benefit will be reduced.
 The survivor benefit is typically 50 percent of the retiree's benefit, but some plans provide for other options, such as 75 percent.

-keep the remaining balance unless you have opted for a survivor benefit.
-That is why annuities are usually not recommended for those with a in some plans, through periodic payments over a short period of time, such as 3 or 5 years.
+If you are in a defined contribution plan, such as a 401(k) plan, you do not automatically get your benefit as an annuity.
+You can take your retirement benefit as a lump sum paid entirely at the time of your retirement or, as in some plans, through periodic payments over a short period of time, such as 3 or 5 years.
 Your plan may provide an annuity option or you may choose to buy an annuity with all or part of your lump sum benefit.
-If you choose to take your benefit in a lump sum, be sure to put it in a tax-deferred account, such as an IRA, within 60 days to avoid paying high income taxes (the highest tax being 39.6 percent as of 2014) on the amount.
+To help with your decision, use the individual benefit statement provided by your plan at least annually that includes two illustrations of your account balance as a stream of estimated monthly lifetime payments (as a single life annuity and a qualified joint and survivor annuity).
+If you choose to take your benefit in a lump sum, be sure to put it in a tax-deferred account, such as an IRA, within 60 days to avoid paying high income taxes (the highest tax being 37 percent as of 2022) on the amount.
 You will then have to decide how to invest what could be the most money you've ever accumulated and make sure it lasts for the 30 years of your retirement.